 Credential To meet the General Conference Department of Education requirements for the Basic Credential in Secondary Education, the student must complete the program outlined in the paragraphs that follow.
 The program also meets the California state requirements for a preliminary single-subject credential when the single-subject major has been approved by the Commission for Teacher Preparation and Licensing as a waiver program.
 Requirements This program includes the following:

-- 1. Completion of the general studies requirements in the College of Arts and Sciences (to include Relt 245, 254; Relh 485; and Peth 214). - 2.
-Completion of a single-subject major in the College of Arts and Sciences. - 3.
-Completion of a minor in the College of Arts and Sciences (strongly recommended, although not required). - 4.
-Completion of the following professional education courses (36-39 units).
+1. Completion of the general studies requirements in the College of Arts and Sciences (to include RELT 245, 254; RELH 485; and PETH 214 or PETH 414).

+2. Completion of a single-subject major in the College of Arts and Sciences.

+3. Completion of a minor in the College of Arts and Sciences (strongly recommended, although not required).

+4. Completion of the following professional education courses (36-39 units).
 Required only for the General Conference Department of Education Basic Credential, EDFO 404 (†).

-EDCI 204 Orientation to Teaching (3) EDCI 414 Curriculum and Instruction: Reading (5) EDCI 430 Secondary School Curriculum and Instruction (6) EDCI 457 Directed Teaching in the Secondary School (6-18) EDFO 305 Psychological Foundations of Education (4) †EDFO 404 Philosophy of Seventh-day Adventist Education (3)
+- EDCI 204 Orientation to Teaching (3) - EDCI 414 Curriculum and Instruction: Reading (5)

+EDCI 430 Secondary School Curriculum and Instruction (6)

+EDCI 457 Directed Teaching in the Secondary School (6-18)

+- EDFO 305 Psychological Foundations of Education (4) - †EDFO 404 Philosophy of Seventh-day Adventist Education (3)